-It’s a new dawn, a new day, and Lori Lightfoot did not come here to play.
+It’s a new dawn, it’s a new day, and Lori Lightfoot did not come here to play.
 On day one of her new position as mayor of Chicago—making her the first black woman to lead the city—Lightfoot is working to overhaul Chicago’s tradition of “aldermanic privilege” that grants the 50 members of the City Council, known as aldermen, sweeping authority over local decisions pertaining to zoning, licensing and permits.

 At her inauguration, Lightfoot said, “These practices have gone on here for decades.
-This practice breeds corruption,” Lightfoot said at her inauguration, facing some aldermen in the audience directly.
+This practice breeds corruption.”
+HuffPost notes that she was looking at some of the aldermen as she said it.
 “Stopping it isn’t just in the city’s interest; it’s in the City Council’s own interest.”

-Some alderman, such as Anthony Beale, aren’t going out without a fight.
+At least one alderman, Anthony Beale, isn’t going out without a fight.
 Beale claims the mayor’s executive order “means absolutely nothing” and that there is “no such rule as aldermanic prerogative,” according to the Chicago Tribune.

 “It’s not worth the paper it’s written on.”